CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 #### **Subtask 1: Virtual machine**

 You can lower the cost by managing the size of the VMs.
-VM insights monitors the performance and health of your virtual machines including their running processes and dependencies on other resources.
+VM insights monitor the performance and health of your virtual machines including their running processes and dependencies on other resources.
 It can help deliver predictable performance and availability of vital applications by identifying performance bottlenecks and network issues.

 VM Insights show the following utilization charts shown on the **Performance** page:

-* CPU Utilization % - shows the processor utilization of virtual machine.
+* CPU Utilization % - shows the processor utilization of the virtual machine.
 * Available Memory - shows the amount of available memory in the virtual machines.
-* Logical Disk Space Used % - shows the disk space used % across all disk volumes in virtual machine.
+* Logical Disk Space Used % - shows the disk space used % across all disk volumes in the virtual machine.
-* Bytes Sent Rate - shows the highest average of bytes sent though virtual machine.
+* Bytes Sent Rate - shows the highest average of bytes sent through the virtual machine.
-* Bytes Receive Rate - shows the highest average of bytes recieved though virtual machine.
+* Bytes Receive Rate - shows the highest average of bytes received through the virtual machine.

 1. Search for virtual machines in the Azure portal and select **Virtual Machines**.